 E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems.
-We found E. coli bacteria, indicating the need to look for potential problems in water treatment or distribution.
-When this occurs, we are required to conduct assessment(s) identify problems and to correct any problems that were found during these assessments.
+They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune

 We were required to complete a Level 2 assessment because we found E. coli in our water system.
-In addition, we were required to take [INSERT NUMBER OF CORRECTIVE ACTIONS] corrective actions and we completed [INSERT NUMBER OF CORRECTIVE ACTIONS] of these actions.
+In addition, we were required to take [$\underline{OOF CORRECTIVE ACTIONS}$] corrective actions and we completed [$\underline{OOF CORRECTIVE ACTIONS}$] of these actions.